vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 ```

---- type:BulletExercise lang:sql xp:100 key:4fc7e638f8
+--- type:TabExercise lang:sql xp:100 key:4fc7e638f8
 ## WHERE IN the world

-In SQL, The `IN` operator allows you to specify multiple values in a `WHERE clause`.
+In SQL, the `IN` operator allows you to specify multiple values in a `WHERE` clause.
 Basically, `IN` makes it easier and quicker to specify multiple `OR` conditions!
 Neat, right?

 For example, suppose we have a table called `kids`.
 We can get the names of all kids under the age of 12, whose ages are multiples of 2, as follows:

 ```
 SELECT name
 FROM kids
-WHERE age IN (2, 4, 6, 8, 10)
+WHERE age IN (2, 4, 6, 8, 10);
 ```

 Try using the `IN` operator yourself!